-As the 2020-2021 Scholar-in-Residence, Dr. Teresa Kittler is the third scholar in the museum’s history to be appointed to this position, Kittler will advance the museum’s aim to support new scholarship on postwar and contemporary Italian art.
+As the 2020-2021 Scholar-in-Residence, Dr. Teresa Kittler was the third scholar in the museum’s history to be appointed to this position, Kittler advanced the museum’s aim to support new scholarship on postwar and contemporary Italian art.

-Kittler’s research focuses on artistic practices from 1945 to the present day, with a special interest in Italian postwar art and the work of artists Marisa Merz and Carla Accardi.
-For the first part of this residency, due to COVID-19 related travel restrictions, she will join remotely from the University of York where she is currently lecturer in Modern and Contemporary Art.
-As Scholar-in-Residence, Kittler will collaborate with the museum’s team on this years’ curatorial programs and will organize the annual spring lecture series that will consider the many contributions of women artists to current conceptions of postwar Italian art.
-Using the Olnick Spanu Collection and the extensive holdings in Magazzino’s Research Center, Kittler will continue her research focusing on artistic responses in Italy in the 1960s and 1970s to habitation, ecology and newly available synthetic materials.
+Kittler’s research focused on artistic practices from 1945 to the present day, with a special interest in Italian postwar art and the work of artists Marisa Merz and Carla Accardi.
+For the first part of this residency, due to COVID-19 related travel restrictions, Kittler joined remotely from the University of York where she is currently lecturer in Modern and Contemporary Art.
+As Scholar-in-Residence, Kittler collaborated with the museum’s team on this years’ curatorial programs and organized the annual spring lecture series, Arte Povera: Art of Collaboration, that considered the many contributions of women artists to current conceptions of postwar Italian art.
+Using the Olnick Spanu Collection and the extensive holdings in Magazzino’s Research Center, Kittler continued her research focusing on artistic responses in Italy in the 1960s and 1970s to habitation, ecology and newly available synthetic materials.

 “This will be my first extended research trip in the United States and am very much looking forward to working with the team at Magazzino, exploring the resources in the collection and developing what I hope will be an interesting lecture series for Spring 2021,” said Teresa Kittler, Magazzino’s 2020-2021 Scholar-in-Residence.